DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

         text: "Use the student finance calculator on GOV.UK to find out how much funding you can get."
         link_text: "Student finance calculator"
         link_target: "https://www.gov.uk/student-finance-calculator"
-    international-candidates:
-      name: simple
-      arguments:
-        icon: "icon-arrow"
-        text: "If you come from outside England."
-        link_text: "Train to teach as an international candidate"
-        link_target: "/train-to-teach-in-england-as-an-international-student"

   keywords:
     - Bursaries
     - Bursary